sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-navigation.md

 When inventory objects are removed, then they will be put to the Trash.
 The Trash allows to restore objects and to permanently delete objects.

-The Trash is opened from the Trash Icon rigth to the top-level folder in the *Navigation Panel*.
+The Trash is opened from the Trash Icon right to the top-level folder in the *Navigation Panel*.

 - Clicking the Trash Icon will switch display to objects in the Trash.
 The Return Icon is offered to return from Trash view to inventory view.
 - The Trash's folder structure is the same as for inventory objects.
-- The Trash offers action menues per object and per folder to restore objects and to permanently delete objects.
+- The Trash offers action menus per object and per folder to restore objects and to permanently delete objects.

 ### Tags